nicholasgriffintn/sprintjam.co.uk/README.md

 [![Website](https://img.shields.io/badge/sprintjam.co.uk-blue?style=for-the-badge)](https://sprintjam.co.uk)
 [![License](https://img.shields.io/badge/License-MIT-green?style=for-the-badge)](LICENSE)

-> **Note**: This project was initially built on a train with AI assistance.
-While functional, it may have bugs or areas for improvement.
-Feel free to contribute!
+> **Note**: This is somewhat of a passion project built in my spare time.
+While I strive to maintain and improve it, please be aware that it is provided "as is".
+A large amount of development has also been contributed with AI assistance.
+All contributions and feedback are welcome!

 ## ✨ Features